Luxoft Software Engineer Salary in Brazil | R$251K-R$285K+ | Levels.fyi

 Software Engineer compensation in Brazil at Luxoft totals R$268K per year for L3.
-View the base salary, stock, and bonus breakdowns for Luxoft's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Luxoft's total compensation packages.
 Last updated: 10/1/2025

 Level Name